weaviate/weaviate-io/developers/contributor-guide/weaviate-core/setup.md

 ```

 :::info
-This setup is only meant for contributors, as it requires a local Go runtime.
-If a user is looking for a Prometheus-enabled example, you can point them either to the [documentation page](/developers/weaviate/configuration/monitoring.md) or straight to the [Weaviate examples repo](https://github.com/weaviate/weaviate-examples/tree/main/monitoring-prometheus-grafana).
+This setup is for contributors to the Weaviate code base.
+If you are an end-user of Weaviate looking for a Prometheus-enabled example, please see [this documentation page](/developers/weaviate/configuration/monitoring.md) or this [example](https://github.com/weaviate/weaviate-examples/tree/main/monitoring-prometheus-grafana).
 :::

 Below are more examples of running Weaviate with Docker.